 Okinawa's oldest castle, Tamagusuku Castle, is just a 15-minute drive south on Route 331.
 These ruins are unrestored, which means you have to conjure up the picture of its past grandeur yourself, but there is plenty to fire your imagination.

-There is a festival called Izaiho in which all of the women on the island between the ages of 30 and 69 take part as shrine maidens.
-But while most traditional festivals are annual, this one only takes place in the Year of the Horse, which is once every 12 years.
-The most recent festival was held in 2014 so the next one won't be until 2026.
+There is a festival called Izaiho in which all of the women on the island between the ages of 30 to 69 take part as shrine maidens.
+However, while most traditional festivals are annual, this one only takes place in the Year of the Horse, which is once every 12 years.
+The most recent festival was held in 2014, so the next one won't be until 2026.

 Sample the specialty dish of the island, irabu, or sea snake soup, while you are there.
 It is said to be highly nutritious and invigorating.